dnsimple/dnsimple-php/CONTRIBUTING.md

 ## Releasing

+:bulb: A new release is not necessary for changes to `composer.lock` because [they do not have an effect on projects that depend on `dnsimple-php`](https://getcomposer.org/doc/02-libraries.md#lock-file).

 The following instructions uses `$VERSION` as a placeholder, where `$VERSION` is a `MAJOR.MINOR.BUGFIX` release such as `1.2.0`.

 1. Run the test suite and ensure all the tests pass.